wattenberg/data/employee-comp-2024.md

 to use space efficiently.
 The top level of hierarchy should represent the department, the next level should be job title, and the nodes should be employees.
 The area of a node should represent the total compensation of the employee.
 Colors of the nodes should reflect the department.
-Choose a palette that made of dark earth tones: blends of dark browns, dark grays, and dark greens The borders of each node should be 1/2 pixel wide and light gray.
+The borders of each node should be 1/2 pixel wide and light gray.
 Borders of departments should be 2 pixels wide and white.

-At the top left of each department rectangle (inside the rectangle) should be a label, in white, of the department name.
-The type size should be 12 point, and the font should be bold.
-Only show as much of the label as will fit in the rectangle.

 When the user hovers the mouse over a node, they should see a well-formatted hover card showing all the field values for that node.
 The employee name, job title, and total compensation should be